-Read this Before You Hire Business Continuity Consultants
+Business Continuity Consultants: Read this Before You Hire One

 Hiring a consultant is a smart move for companies that are new to continuity planning or who are reevaluating their existing strategies.
-But since there are many types of advisors out there, it’s important to compare your options carefully and find the right fit for your business’s needs.
+However, there are many types of advisors out there, so it’s important to compare your options carefully and find the right fit for your business’s needs.